Florida Property Insurance Market

 Personal Residential Property Average Rates Requested and Approved - Table

-Data as of June 30, 2025.
-Data is from rate filings submitted by insurers through the Insurance Regulation Filing System.
+Data as of July 2026 Data is from rate filings submitted by insurers through the Insurance Regulation Filing System.
 Data excludes Citizens Property Insurance Corporation.

 Public Rate Hearings